t348575/energy-benchmark/README.md

 3. Ensure all dependencies required for the benchmark runners, sensors & plotters are installed (check respective directories for README)
 4. Run `cargo build` (populates dependencies from setup.toml)
 5. Run `cargo build --release -p energy-benchmark` (built executable in `target/release/`)
-6. Ensure `python3` is installed if you are generating any plots, preferibly create a virtual env as well.
+6. Ensure `python3` is installed if you are generating any plots, preferably create a virtual env as well.
 7. Setup a `config.yaml` benchmark configuration file as shown below, then run using: `sudo target/release/energy-benchmark bench`

 **Note 1**: Always run the benchmark using sudo, and from the repository root.